CollectionBuilder/cb-docs/README.md

 This repository is built on "Just the Docs" theme (<https://github.com/just-the-docs/just-the-docs>).
 The theme was forked in 2021-04 and all files are included in this repository (rather than as a gem theme).
+Some aspects of the theme are customized, some additional component styles are added, and it does not track JTD's updates (it isn't compatible with current JTD versions!).